sj-seyedhoseyni/sj-seyedhoseyni/README.md

-### Hi there 👋
+### Hi friends 👋, My name is Seyed Jafar 😄.
-My name is Seyed Jafar 😄.
+⚡ React Developer.
-React Developer.
+📫 sj.seyedhoseyni@gmail.com
 <!--
 **sj-seyedhoseyni/sj-seyedhoseyni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.